 Marin County has one of the highest recycling rates in the country.
 Please separate your garbage for recycling and let us know when you wish to dispose of it, we will be glad to assist you.

 Please do not leave food outside unattended as our dogs will find it and eat it, whether appropriate for their diet or not.
 Basenjis are very inquisitive and if you prefer them not to visit you, please keep your exterior doors closed or, alternatively, let us know so we can set up portable fencing.
-If they appear uninvited or invited, please keep food up and away from them as they are on a special diet but they both never listen to their veterinarian's instructions.
+If they appear uninvited (or invited), please keep food up and away from them as they are on a special diet but they both never listen to their veterinarian's instructions.

 Please no loud parties or music.